Grindcom/project-neighborhood-map/README.md

 There is a hidden, slideout menu that can be accessed by a standard 'hamburger' button in the top right of the page.

-Once the slideout menu is toggled open, the user will see dropdown menu lists of cool spots as well as multiple ways to explore the 'Puddle' for fun things to do.
+Once the slideout menu is toggled open, the user will see dropdown menu lists of cool spots as well as multiple ways to explore the 'Puddle' for places nearby the happy spots and ways to find routes to them.

 ### Cool Features
 * Clear or show all the markers with a click of the appropriate button.
 * A click count is maintained for the favorite spot list.
 Every time the list item is clicked the counter goes up.
-* If the user selects a cool spots check box they can open the Nearby Locations to see a list of nearby locations provided by Foursquare.
+* If the user selects the check box for a cool spot, they can open the Nearby Locations menu to see a list of nearby venues; provided by Foursquare.
 ### Search
 The search options available include:
 * Sketch a polygon around an area in the map.